marsh-sim/marsh-docs/docs/mavlink/common.md

 ## Conventions

+Field `z` in the [MANUAL_CONTROL](#MANUAL_CONTROL) message should contain 0 for lowest achievable blade tilt and 1 for highest.
+As a result, the trim position for collective is probably not 0, and is determined by the flight model.
+This also means that the input inceptor for **collective is between 0 and 1 unlike cyclic and pedals**.
+Do not send negative `z` values, unless flying acrobatic rotorcraft upside-down or fixed wing with reverse thrust.

 Message [MANUAL_SETPOINT](#MANUAL_SETPOINT) is used for desired control positions (as displayed in [Lidia](https://pypi.org/project/lidia/)), so the values for all fields should be treated as normalized controls positions between -1 and 1 instead of rad/s.
 It is not supported by ArduPilot at all, and only used for Rover in PX4, so no collisions are expected.